sun522/learngit/readme.txt

 change new branch dev
 branch merge test
-Creating a new branch is quick.
+Creating a new branch is quick @ simple.